 Field trips to the Gamble House and the Getty Museum, swap meets, a newsletter, a presentation by a nationally recognized master woodworker, Art Carpenter, and other activities now familiar to the membership were all initiated in the first year of our existence.
-In May 1984 the Association brought James Krenov to San Diego to present a three-day workshop, the first in a series that was to become the annual Fall Seminar.
+In 1982 the Association brought Art Carpenter to San Diego to present a lecture "The Art Carpenter Style".
+This one-day program was followed in 1986 by a weekend presentation by Tage Frid, the first in a series that was to become the annual Fall Seminar.
 Additional activities such as a video loan program, mentor classes, community service projects, a website, and a host of new committees followed.
 Membership steadily increased and peaked at 1690 members in 1999.

 Design in Wood Exhibition